 Persson said that the complainant’s case remained clear and articulated.
 “I would like to emphasise that the injured party has submitted a credible and reliable version of events.
 Her statements have been coherent, extensive and detailed; however, my overall assessment is that the evidential situation has been weakened to such an extent that there is no longer any reason to continue the investigation."

-This is not the end of Assange’s worries as he still faces an extradition request which was filed by the US soon after he was evicted from the embassy.
+This is not the end of Assange’s worries, however, as he faces an extradition request which was filed by the United States soon after he was evicted from the embassy.
 The US Justice Department filed the request with the UK relating to Assange’s violation of espionage law, including the “unauthorised disclosure of national defence information”.